-One of the golf world’s premiere events is the Ryder Cup.
-The Cup was first played in the United States in 1927.
+One of the golf world’s premier events is the Ryder Cup.
+The Ryder Cup was first played in the United States in 1927.
 Its founder, Samuel Ryder, was an English golf enthusiast.
-For Ryder the idea of pitting the greats of Irish and British golf against the best golfers in the United States was a natural extension of his beloved game.
-In 1979 the challenge was changed to include PGA Europe (Sweden, Spain, Denmark, Italy and Germany), which included all of the top golfers in Europe.
+For Ryder, the idea of pitting the greats of Irish and British golf against the best golfers in the United States was a natural extension of his beloved game.
+In 1979, the challenge was changed to include all of the top golfers in PGA Europe (Sweden, Spain, Denmark, Italy and Germany).

 How to Buy Ryder Cup Tickets

-1. Scan through the 2016 Ryder Cup Schedule and select the date, or dates that you would like to attend.
+1. Scan through the 2018 Ryder Cup schedule and select the date or dates that you would like to attend.

-2. Click “Select” to reveal all available Ryder Cup tickets, the Hazeltine National Golf Club interactive seating chart, ticket quantity, and ticket price filters.
-Use the ticket price filter, and ticket quantity filter to quickly refine your search to the available Ryder Cup tickets that are in your price range.
+2. Click “Select” to reveal all available Ryder Cup tickets, the Le Golf National interactive seating chart, ticket quantity and ticket price filters.
+Use the ticket price filter and ticket quantity filter to quickly refine your search to the available Ryder Cup tickets that are in your price range.
 You can also utilize the “eTickets Only” filter to find all Ryder Cup tickets that will be delivered electronically.
-The Hazeltine National Golf Club interactive map can be employed to reveal all tickets available for a preferred section.
+The Le Golf National interactive map can be employed to reveal all tickets available for a preferred section.
 Select the perfect tickets and click “Go” to proceed to checkout.

 Ryder Cup Event Guide

 What days should I get tickets for when I go to the Ryder Cup?